Lisbon revisited (updated April 2024)

 Street art in Alfama

-Nowadays the neighbourhood sports a slightly botox-ed face.
-Wealthy foreign investors have given it new sheen.
-The nostalgic amongst us may well yearn for the days when Alfama was a humble neighbourhood of stray cats, fishy smells and dubious, dark alleys, where sun-wrinkled old ladies hung their laundry out to dry on their cramped little verandas.
-Back then there was couleur locale: the bustle of people going about their daily lives, the foul stank of days-old wine wafting out of seedy fado bars together with the melancholic tones of a Portuguese guitar strumming to the equally inebriated and melancholic voice of an amateur fadista.
-Those days may soon be over.
-Hopefully not.
+Nowadays the neighbourhood sports a slightly botoxed complexion.
+Wealthy foreign investors have given it new sheen, but local Lisboetas yearn for the days when Alfama was a humble neighbourhood of stray cats, fishy smells and dubious, dark alleys, where sun-wrinkled old ladies could be spotted hanging laundry out to dry on their cramped little verandas.
+Nowadays, the foul stank of days-old wine wafting out of seedy fado bars merging with the melancholic tones of a Portuguese guitar is harder to find.
+Alfama once poor, but welcoming, has gentrified, for better or for worse.

 The graceful neighbourhood called Grace – Graça

-If you continue upwards past the castle either on foot or by tram you will come to the ne Graça and its splendid Miradouro da Graça.
+If you continue upwards past the castle either on foot or by tram you will come to the Graça neighbourhood and its splendid Miradouro da Graça.
 It is a peaceful and magical spot for taking in the sunset.
 You can grab a drink from the nearby kiosk and sit on the wall with the rest of the crowd and await the magical hour.
-Bonus: if any buskers are around you may have a free musical soundtrack to go with that sunset.
+Bonus: if any buskers are around you may be in for a treat of the perfect free musical soundtrack to go with that sunset.

 The day ends at Miradouro da Graca